Boatless Fishing in the Caribbean

 The mangrove snapper is one of the most commonly encountered snapper species.
 It can be found not only over rough ground but also over grass flats and clear ground too.
 Similar to the yellowtail snapper in size, using light tackle to catch these feisty snappers will be advantageous.

-Although adult mutton snapper inhabit the deeper reefs, juvenile mutton can be found around inshore coral beds, grass flats, and channels.
+Although adult mutton snapper inhabits the deeper reefs, juvenile mutton can be found around inshore coral beds, grass flats, and channels.
 Light spinning/surf fishing tackle is the preferred method, with fish readily taking surface lures.
 The average size of fish caught will be in the 1-2lb range.

 As this fish grows, the adults move out into deeper water, but whilst still juvenile they are plentiful in shallow coastal waters, especially around coral beds.
 Live or dead shrimp is a number one bait for this fish, but they will also take squid readily as well as lures.